 Calculus

-ChebyshevSharp supports numerical integration, root-finding, and optimization directly on the interpolant, without re-evaluating the original function.
-All operations exploit the structure of the Chebyshev representation for high accuracy.
+ChebyshevSharp supports integration, root-finding, and one-dimensional optimization directly on the built interpolant, without re-evaluating the original function.
+These operations act on the represented Chebyshev model, so their accuracy depends on interpolation error, TT rank error, slider decomposition error, and ordinary floating-point effects.

 Integration